-- Heat about ½ tbsp of oil on high heat and cook the ginger, garlic, and scallions for 10-15 seconds or until fragrant.
+- Heat about ½ tablespoon of oil on high heat and cook the ginger, garlic, and scallions for 10-15 seconds or until fragrant.

 - Add tofu, bean sprouts, and soy sauce.
 Cook and keep stirring until the bean sprouts are tender-crisp.